 Interns will receive a competitive stipend and Harvard housing (Harvard students can opt out if they have housing through PRISE).
 Harvard students are also encouraged to apply for PRISE and HCRP fellowships.
 In addition to the research program, the internship includes field trips to local research institutes, weekly seminars, lectures by distinguished faculty, and social and career events coordinated with other Harvard internship program.

-Applicants can find the application forms here on the second week of January 2014.
-In addition to completing the online form, applicants will be asked to submit a resume, transcripts (inofficial transcripts ok), a research statement and an optional personal statement.
+In addition to completing the online form here, applicants will be asked to submit a resume, transcripts (inofficial transcripts ok), a research statement and an optional personal statement.
 Intern candidates can apply for up to 3 projects which are listed below.
 In your research statement please specify why you are particularly interested in the chosen projects.
 This description plays an important part in the selection process.
 You will also be asked to provide contact information for two referees who should know you from prior or current academic or research activities.
 They will be asked automatically to upload their recommendation letter AFTER you submitted your application material.
-Please make sure that they are willing to serve as a reference and share your application material with them well before the deadline so that they can prepare a recommendation letter before February 20.
+Please make sure that they are willing to serve as a reference and share your application material with them well before the deadline so that they can prepare and submit a recommendation letter by the deadline of February 21.
 In fact, we advise applicants to upload their material at least a week before the deadline so that the referees have enough time to upload their letters.

 Please have all required documents ready before you start filling out the forms since you will not be able to access an incomplete application at a later stage.
-For questions please contact Bodo Stern at agg "at" cgr.harvard.edu.
+For questions please contact Adriana Gallegosat agg "at" cgr.harvard.edu.

 Project 2, Nicolas Chevrier